iAbhishek91/learn-terraform/docs/92-terraform-cloud.md

 # Terraform Cloud

-SaaS offering by Hashicorp.
+A SaaS offering by Hashicorm.
 Its a hosted service at [Terraform-cloud](https://app.terrafrom.io).
 It runs terraform on disposable virtual machines in its own cloud infrastructure, also known as remote execution/remote operations.

 Terraform cloud was previously known as terraform enterprise, the self hosted distribution was called private terraform enterprise (PTFE).
 Terraform cloud and enterprise are same application.

-Terraform cloud manages - terraform runs in a consistent and reliable environment with various features like access controls, private registry for sharing modules, policy controls and others.
+terraform cloud features on high level:

 - **Consistent environment to run terraform**: else different developer may have different versions.
 - **Policy check(paid plan)**: like resources should have tags, we can define our custom policies and policy sets.